TLSsandbox/challenge2/README.md

-You’ve made it this far, but your pizza oven is just heating up.
-And if the pizza you delivered has the wrong ingredients, then you’re in the right place.
-Lucky for you, all the ingredients are right here—you just have to find the right ones.
-But prep your pizza with care, because each puzzles expires 30-seconds after it’s issued.

 # Challenge 2

 This is the second of three challenges for The Last Slice: An old-school algorithmic word find, with a twist.
+Download the code and run the project.
+Request a puzzle, and solve it with code.
+Each puzzle is unique and expires 30 seconds after it's issued.
+You can request as many puzzles as you need.

 ## The Prerequisites